forfuture29/Udacity_DQN_Navigation/README.md

 `pip install .`
 `python -m ipykernel install --user --name drlnd --display-name "drlnd"`

-5. Once, every step is compleated, we can download the Unity environment.
+5. Once, every step is completed, we can download the Unity environment.
 Place the file in the p1_navigation/ folder and start running.

-Note** At first, training in the local computer give me this error `numpy.int64 object has not attribute keys` so i need to convert the action to numpy int32 so if anyone also got this error you need to add the code as below:
+Note** At first, training in the local computer give me this error `numpy.int64 object has not attribute keys` so i need to convert the action to numpy int32 so if anyone get this error, the solution is to add the code as below:
 `action=action.astype(int)`